TokTok/spec/spec.md

 Friend:

-Some of the integers in this structure are stored in Big Endian.
-This is denoted with "(BE)".
+The integers in this structure are stored in Big Endian format.

 | Length | Contents                                                   |
 |:-------|:-----------------------------------------------------------|